saladtheory/saladtheory.github.io/README.md

 ### Theorem 2: Salads, Hyper-salads, and Saladoids.

 A salad requires a certain minimum degree of entropy to be classified as such.
-Individual solid food items in isolation do not have enough entropy to be full salads, and are instead classified as low-dimensional hyper-salads (i.e. hypo-salads <sup>[2](#ft2)</sup>), or low-entropy saladoids.
+Individual solid food items in isolation do not have enough entropy to be full salads, and are instead classified as low-dimensional hyper-salads (i.e. hypo-salads <sup>[[2]](#ft2)</sup>), or low-entropy saladoids.

 Thus, a single apple is a low-entropy saladoid, but a set of apple slices is a fruit salad (or, more precisely, an apple salad).

 ### Theorem 3.
 Allowed Operations
 1. Salads are closed under union and addition (the union of a salad and anything else is a salad).
-2. Salads are not closed under subtraction (removing elements from a salad will either produce a salad or a low-entropy saladoid)<sup>[3](#ft3)</sup>.
+2. Salads are not closed under subtraction (removing elements from a salad will either produce a salad or a low-entropy saladoid) <sup>[[3]](#ft3)</sup>.

 ## Appendix A: Notable Examples
 ### Sandwiches